Save the Green Planet!: Plot

 Byeong-gu imprisons Kang in his basement and shaves his head to prevent him from sending a telepathic distress signal to the Andromedans.
 Kang is subjected to various tests which include scrubbing him with a Korean liquid painkiller and an “Italy towel” used by ttaemiris.
-It is revealed that Kang’s company poisoned Byeong-gu’s mother during a drug trial, linking Byeong-gu’s paranoia to personal tragedy.
-When a detective arrives to investigate Kang’s disappearance, Byeong-gu hides the evidence, but the officer later discovers human remains.
+It is revealed that Kang's company poisoned Byeong-gu's mother during a drug trial, linking Byeong-gu's paranoia to personal tragedy.
+When a detective arrives to investigate Kang's disappearance, Byeong-gu hides the evidence, but the officer later discovers human remains.
 He attempts to summon police backup, but is found and killed by Byeong-gu.
-Byeong-gu then crucifies Kang and breaks his leg after he attempts to escape.
+Byeong-gu crucifies Kang and breaks his leg after he attempts to escape.

-Kang convinces him that a bottle of benzene in his car is an antidote for his comatose mother, and Byeong-gu takes it to her and makes her drink it, killing her.
-Meanwhile, Kang frees himself and uncovers his captor’s grisly research: bloodstained notebooks, jars of human organs, and photographs of victims.
-Reading through Byeong-gu’s journals, Kang learns of the man’s brutal upbringing: an abusive father, violent school years, his mother’s poisoning, and his lover’s death during a protest.
+Kang convinces him that a bottle of benzene in his car is an antidote for his comatose mother.
+Byeong-gu takes it to her and makes her drink it, killing her.
+Meanwhile, Kang frees himself and uncovers Byeong-gu's bloodstained notebooks, jars of human organs, and photographs of victims.
+Reading through Byeong-gu's diaries, Kang learns of his brutal upbringing: an abusive father, violent school years, his mother's poisoning, family tensions, and his lover's death during a protest.

-The murdered detective’s partner locates the hideout before Byeong-gu returns.
+The detective's partner locates the hideout before Byeong-gu returns.
 He captures both men, prompting Kang to claim that he is truly an alien.
 He says that the Andromedan race once tried to save humanity by altering human DNA.
-He promises to contact the alien prince at his company’s factory.
+He promises to contact the alien prince at his industrial complex.

-At the factory, Kang activates a robotic arm that kills Su-ni and overpowers Byeong-gu.
-The police arrive and shoot Byeong-gu, who dies wondering who will save the Earth in his stead.

-Aliens appear and retrieve Kang, who is revealed as their king.
+At the industrial complex, Kang activates a robotic arm that kills Sunny and overpowers Byeong-gu.
+The police arrive and shoot Byeong-gu, who dies wondering who will save the Earth in his stead, and Kang is abducted by a UFO after his arrest attempt.
+The Andromedans appear and retrieve Kang, their king.
 Disillusioned by humanity, he declares Earth a failed experiment and obliterates it.
-The credits show still photographs from Byeong-gu’s life, highlighting fleeting moments of happiness with his parents and Su-ni.